Punnainallur Kailasanathar Temple

 The Punnainallur Kailasanathar Temple, is a Hindu temple dedicated to Shiva located at Punnainallur near Thanjavur in the state of Tamil Nadu, India.

 Palace Devasthanam

 Thanjavur Palace Devasthanam comprises 88 temples, of which this temple is the one.
 They are maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Location

 This temple is located at the south of the Punnainallur Mariamman Temple, on the Thanjavur-Tiruvarur road, facing east.
 Punnainallur Kothandaramar Temple is also near to this place.

 Presiding deity

 The presiding deity is known as Kailasanathar.
 In front of the sanctum sanctorum balipeetam, nandhi, sculptures of Sambandar, Appar, Sundarar and Manikkavacakar are found.
 In the left the shrine of goddess Kalyanasundari is found.
 In the prakara Ganapathi, Ayyappan, Karthikeya with Valli and Deivanai, Gajalakshmi, Anjaneya Navagrahas, Sani, Bhairava, Surya and Chandra and in the kosta of the presiding deity Ganapathi, Dakshinamurti, Lingodbhava, Brahma and Durga are found.

+Idol Theft

+The Nataraja idol belonging to the temple was stolen in 1971.
+A volunteer-collective India Pride Project with support of ASI, New Delhi has traced the idol to Asia Society Museum, New York in the United States and was able get the idol repatriated in 2021.